Kevin Aherne-Evans

-Kevin Aherne-Evans (born 16 December 1980) is a Welsh football manager and former professional footballer.
+Kevin Aherne-Evans (born 16 December 1980) is a Welsh football coach and former professional footballer.
 During his playing career, he made 32 appearances in the Football League for Cardiff City and Swansea City before playing in the Welsh Premier League and Australia.
 He also won four caps for the Wales Under-21 team.
-He is currently manager of Noosa Lions.
+He is currently manager of Brisbane Strikers FC.
 Prior to 2003 he was known as Kevin Evans.